wolffangsecurity/CTF-Writeups/Hack Smarter Labs/BuildingMagic.md

 ```

-- Check if any of the hashes from the Database leak can be cracked
+- Using  [crackstation](https://crackstation.net/) I was able to get two of the hashes in plaintetxt
 ```
 c4a21c4d438819d73d24851e7966229c
 61ee643c5043eadbcdc6c9d1e3ebd298